Share the Shore with Nesting Birds

 DEEP Announces Measures to Protect Shorebirds at Coastal Beaches and Wading Birds at Offshore Islands

-In addition, the DEEP is asking beach visitors and boaters along the Connecticut shoreline to respect the fencing and yellow signs warning of piping plover and least tern nesting sites.
+DEEP is also asking beach visitors and boaters along the Connecticut shoreline to respect the fencing and yellow signs warning of piping plover and least tern nesting sites on various coastal beaches statewide.
 The piping plover, a small, sandy-colored shorebird about the size of a robin, is a threatened species under the federal Endangered Species Act, as well as a state threatened species in Connecticut.
 The small, gull-like least tern, which nests in colonies in the same beach habitat as the piping plover, also is a state threatened species.

 “Each year, Charles and Duck Islands are closed during the nesting season to protect various bird species.
 Fencing also is erected at beach nesting areas along Connecticut’s shoreline to safeguard piping plovers and least terns,” said Jenny Dickson, DEEP Wildlife Division Director.
 “Closing the islands and enlisting the public’s help and cooperation are simple but effective ways to protect these birds.”